eosnetworkfoundation/grant-framework/applications/EO2_boilerplate.md

 ### Project Details

 The product consists of two applications focused on each user segment and/or the intended use of the Token: one for customers who will use EO2 Token as means of payment, for donations, and as a store of value; the second app is design to meet the needs of corporate users who will use the EO2 Token to pursue their sustainable agenda.
 Both applications will be declined in desktop and mobile version.
 - **Individual user Webapp:** ReactJS 18 UI Boilerplate and React CSS and material-UI for component designs.
-Account creation on EOSIO-based blockchain, Plug and play KYC and AML screening integration using a third-party provider (Likely to be Scorechain), backend using AWS and Sidebar Menu with Dashboard, Assets, Support, and buttons for each project-specific development.
+Account creation on EOSIO-based blockchain, Plug and play KYC and AML screening integration using a third-party provider (Likely to be Scorechain), backend using AWS.
+Sidebar Menu with Dashboard, Assets, Support, and buttons for each project-specific development.
 The webapp will include the integration of external authorization providers' such as ANCHOR and LEDGER.
 - **Marketing:** consists of a three stage funnel that will help to the brand recognition and adoption:

 	-**Captivating attention** through social networks, active participation in sustainability-related communities and providing incentives to individual users to join the EO2 community.
 As for corporate customers, specific marketing campaigns will leverage their needs aiming to develop more structured partnertship.
 The Greentech Alliance constitutes a preferential channel to create synergies and partnertship with relevant customers.